DaZombieKiller/UnityRoslynUpdater/README.md

 For example: `UnityRoslynUpdater.exe "C:\Program Files\Unity\Hub\Editor\2022.3.8f1\Editor"`

+# Notes on C# 14+
+Due to changes introduced in C# 14, some code may no longer compile.

+`UnityEngine.TestRunner` from the `com.unity.test-framework` package suffers from the [Calling `Reverse` on an array](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/first-class-span-types#calling-reverse-on-an-array) issue introduced by first-class span types in C# 14.

+In order to work around this issue, you may copy the contents of the `compat` folder into `Packages/com.unityroslynupdater.compat`.

 # Using C# 12+
 C# 11 is the most recent language version that works correctly with Visual Studio in a UnityRoslynUpdater-patched Unity install.